How To Make Acrylic Paint Matte DIY: A Quick, Easy Guide

 Why Acrylic Matte Finishes Appeal

 Matte finishes are popular in the art world for good reasons.
 They provide a non-reflective surface that lets the colors and forms of your artwork stand out.
-This lack of shine means your viewers won’t be distracted by any glare.

 The texture of a matte finish is smooth and pleasing to the touch.
 Plus, because matte finishes absorb light, small mistakes in your painting aren’t as noticeable.